Data minimization and data economy: ECJ overturns obligation to address customers when purchasing tickets online

 Risk of discrimination outweighs legitimate interest

 With regard to the performance of the contract, the Court found that the indication of the form of address was not objectively indispensable to personalize the commercial communication.
 In order to properly perform a rail transportation contract, the company could use common courtesy phrases unrelated to the customer's gender identity.
-Such alternative methods of communication would be practicable and would interfere less with the rights of the data subjects.
+Such alternative methods of communication would be practicable and would interfere less with the rights of the persons concerned.

 ECJ: Companies obliged to minimize data